Skip to content

 At its core, branding is about developing a message and sticking to it.
 That is the same regardless of the size of your business.
 You have to find a way to represent your business in the public’s eye – and hopefully, that representation is well received by your target audience.

-The single biggest difference is, understandably, resources.
-And the discrepancy in resources is most notable in research budgets.
-National brands have the resources to conduct research on who their customers are, what their perceptions of the brand are, and how both change throughout the branding campaign.
-Local companies often don’t have the luxury of the costly research studies to find out the statistically valid behaviors their clients participate in, who their customers are, and why they like them.
+Understandably, the single most significant difference between branding a local vs a national company is resources.
+The discrepancy in resources is most notable in research budgets.
+National brands have the resources to conduct research on their customers, their perceptions of the brand, and how both change throughout the branding campaign.
+Local companies often don’t have the luxury of costly research studies to determine the statistically valid behaviors their clients participate in, who their customers are, and why they like them.

 About the Author: